CAMI-challenge/OPAL/README.md

 Taxonomic metagenome profilers predict the presence and relative abundance of microorganisms from shotgun sequence samples of DNA isolated directly from a microbial community.
 Over the past years, there has been an explosive growth of software and algorithms for this task, resulting in a need for more systematic comparisons of these methods based on relevant performance criteria.
 OPAL implements commonly used performance metrics, including those of the first challenge of the Initiative for the [Critical Assessment of Metagenome Interpretation (CAMI)](http://cami-challenge.org), together with convenient visualizations.

 Example pages produced by OPAL:
-* CAMI II mouse gut toy data set: *https://cami-challenge.github.io/OPAL/cami_ii_mg/*
-* CAMI I high complexity challenge data set: *https://cami-challenge.github.io/OPAL/cami_i_hc/*
+* CAMI I high complexity challenge dataset: *https://cami-challenge.github.io/OPAL/cami_i_hc/*
+* CAMI II mouse gut toy dataset: *https://cami-challenge.github.io/OPAL/cami_ii_mg/*
+* Human Microbiome Project Mock Community dataset: *https://cami-challenge.github.io/OPAL/hmp_hc/*

 # Requirements